Nerston: Industrial estate

 Nerston is also the name given to one of East Kilbride's three major industrial estates (the others being Kelvin and College Milton) although it is some way to the south of the original village.

 The area was the location of a large Rolls-Royce plant from the 1950s (employing 4,000 workers at its peak) until the 2010s, when the company relocated to more modern facilities in Renfrewshire.
 In 2016, plans were approved to transform the site into a mixed residential and commercial development; one of the main developments by Barratt Developments, was named Merlin Gardens with street names (Avon Drive, Dart Avenue, Griffon Crescent, Shackleton Drive, Viscount Terrace) invoking the company's products and related aircraft.

 Sports facility

 A 21st century development between Nerston and the suburb of Stewartfield is the 90-acre sports complex Playsport which features a 9-hole golf course and driving range, Five-a-side football and indoor skatepark, trampolining and Climbing wall facilities.
+In 2023, the Playsport Arena opened as a new home stadium for the Caledonia Gladiators, the only professional basketball team in Scotland, with plans to expand the initial 1,600 capacity to 6,000.